 3 - Final Proposal Requirements

--
+4 - ESPC ENABLE Financial Data Template

 02 Attachment 1 – FACILITIES AND ENERGY DATA

 The facilities’ physical location and data represent the potential project and known energy consumption.
 The location and data do not represent the final project that may be identified as the result of the selected ESCO’s Investment Grade Audit.
 The agency reserves the right to consider viable energy conservation measures.